ipfs/kubo/docs/experimental-features.md

 Utilizes pubsub for publishing ipns records in real time.

+Note: both the publisher and the resolver nodes need to have the feature enabled for it to work effectively.

 ### How to enable

 run your daemon with the `--enable-namesys-pubsub` flag; enables pubsub.